moisesxtian/Web-scraper/README.md

 This project is open-source and free to use under the MIT License.

 ---
-For any issues or contributions, feel free to open a pull request or contact the repository owner.
+For any issues or contributions, feel free to open a pull request or contact me: christiansmoises023@gmail.com